What does a Councillor do?

 Council members do not get involved in running CPSA programs or day-to-day operations.

-We want your unique perspective so we can fully represent both public and physicians interests.
+We want your unique perspective so we can fully represent both public and regulated members’ interests.
 Together, we can impact the future of medicine in Alberta.

 Council members should have knowledge about the healthcare system and understand CPSA’s vision and mission to effectively deliberate policy.